 When to Remove Wisdom Teeth

 The point to understand with wisdom teeth is that there are indicators that show they will eventually become a problem.
-You can see from the photos that the positioning of the wisdom teeth can make them predisposed to shifting of the teeth, decay, or infection.
+You can see from the photos that the positioning of the wisdom teeth can make them predisposed to shifting of the teeth, decay, infection, even sore throat and ear pain.
 So what happens is, if we see these positioning issues its usually best to remove the wisdom teeth before the patient has symptoms.

 When you are born, some of your bones are made entirely of cartilage, and they harden and fuse as you grow.
 The older you get, the harder your bones become, so this hardening can make wisdom teeth removal more difficult and more painful the longer you wait into later stages of life.